 BC’s capital is a landmark of diversity.
 From the incredible China Town to the breweries on Granville Island, Vancouver is an unforgettable city.
 Visitors can hike the incredible Grouse Mountain or seek adventure at the nearby Capilano suspension bridge.

 With an incredibly unique micro climate, the Okanagan Valley in the heart of the Rockies is home to amazing vineyards, orchards, ski hills, and lakes.

 Yoho National Park

 Mountains, waterfalls, and lakes fill Yoho National Park.
 Bordered on the National Parks of Kootenay and Banff, this beautiful Rocky Mountain region is a treat to explore.

 Haida Gwaii is a pair of islands located just off the coast of Prince Rupert.
-Home to some of the countries best surfing, breathtaking coast trails and amazing sportfishing, it is one of the premiere destinations in the country.
+Home to some of the country’s best surfing, breathtaking coast trails, and amazing sportfishing, it is one of the premier destinations in the country.
 Haida Gwaii is also one of the oldest known points of aboriginal history within the Americas.
 Evidence of habitation date back over 13,000 years!